vuejs/v2.vuejs.org/src/v2/api/index.md

   With Object-based syntax, you can use following options:
     - **type:** can be one of the following native constructors: `String`, `Number`, `Boolean`, `Array`, `Object`, `Date`, `Function`, `Symbol`, any custom constructor function or an array of those.
 Will check if a prop has a given type, and will throw a warning if it doesn't.
 [More information](../guide/components-props.html#Prop-Types) on prop types.
     - **default:** `any`
     Specifies a default value for the prop.
-If prop is not passed, the `default` value will be used instead.
+If the prop is not passed, this value will be used instead.
 Object or array defaults must be returned from a factory function.
     - **required:** `Boolean`
     Defines if prop is required.
 When set to `true`, will produce a console warning if prop is not passed.
     - **validator:** `Function`